rozukke/cig/README.md

 # cig

 The coolest C compiler in town... he even smokes.
-Built by following Nora Sandler's "Writing a C Compiler" book and using Zig.
+Built by following Nora Sandler's "Writing a C Compiler" book using Zig.

 ## Usage
 To run on a C source file, you can use the below command: